-- SINTAX medicines are a new class of orally delivered therapies that act on cells in the small intestine with systemic therapeutic effects. - These cells play a central role in governing the immune, metabolic, and neurological systems. - Data prove that SINTAX-based medicines have meaningful clinical effects. - Profile of SINTAX medicines allows Evelo to achieve its vision of providing a new class of: - Effective, safe, convenient, and affordable medicines - Benefitting billions of people at all stages of inflammatory disease
+- SINTAX medicines are a new class of orally delivered therapies that act on cells in the small intestine with systemic therapeutic effects. - These cells play a central role in governing the immune, metabolic, and neurological systems. - Profile of SINTAX medicines could allow Evelo to achieve its vision of providing a new class of: - Effective, safe, convenient, and affordable medicines - Benefitting billions of people at all stages of inflammatory disease